Wind farm on a mountain with snow.

 What systems are available on the market and how do they differ?

-Which systems are available on the market and how they differ is explained in detail in our 21-page whitepaper about ice detection to optimise your wind turbine.
+Which systems are available on the market and how they differ is explained in detail in our 21-page whitepaper about ice detection to optimize your wind turbine.

-eologix offers ice detection systems consisting of one receiver unit per system and flexible, energy-autonomous and precise sensors, which are mounted directly on the blade surface.
-Learn more about the eologix systems.
+EOLOGIX-PING offers ice detection on rotor blades consisting of one receiver unit per system and flexible, energy-autonomous and precise sensors, which are mounted directly on the blade surface.
+Learn more about our system.